-The Somogyi effect is rare.
-It’s more common in people with type 1 diabetes than type 2 diabetes.
-If you notice inconsistencies or large changes in your blood sugar levels, speak with your doctor.
+However, if you notice these symptoms, inconsistencies, or large changes in your blood sugar levels, speak with your doctor.

-If you wake up with high blood sugar levels in the morning, and you don’t know why, you may be experiencing the Somogyi effect.
+You may be experiencing the Somogyi effect if you wake up with high blood sugar levels in the morning and you don’t know why.
 Night sweats may be a symptom of this phenomenon.

 If you have diabetes, you may use insulin injections to manage your blood sugar levels.
 When you inject too much insulin, or you inject insulin and go to bed without eating enough, it lowers your blood sugar levels too much.
 This is called hypoglycemia.

-Your body responds to hypoglycemia by releasing hormones, such as glucagon and epinephrine.
-In turn, this raises your blood sugar levels.
-This is why the Somogyi effect is sometimes referred to as the “rebound effect.”
+Your body responds to hypoglycemia by releasing hormones like glucagon and epinephrine.
+These hormones raise your blood sugar levels.
+Therefore, the Somogyi effect is sometimes referred to as the “rebound effect.”

-Although the Somogyi effect is widely reported.
-However, according to Diabetes Forecast, there’s little scientific evidence to confirm its existence.
+The Somogyi effect is widely reported.
+However, according to Diabetes Forecast, there’s little scientific evidence to support it.

-The dawn phenomenon is similar to the Somogyi effect, but the causes are different.
+The dawn phenomenon experience is similar to the Somogyi effect, but the causes are different.

-If your blood glucose is low when you check it at 2:00 a.m., it’s likely the Somogyi effect.
-If it’s normal or high at 2:00 a.m., it’s likely the dawn phenomenon.
+If your blood glucose is low when you check it at 3:00 a.m., it’s likely the Somogyi effect.

 You can also ask your doctor about using a continuous glucose monitoring (CGM) system.
-In this system, a tiny glucose sensor is inserted under your skin.
+Your doctor will insert a tiny glucose sensor under your skin.
 It sends information to a monitoring device that tracks your glucose levels and lets you know when levels are too high or too low.